“I Can’t Make Friends”: Tips To Overcome Common Social Issues

 - Start Your Group

 If there isn't much going on in your area, the good news is that you can always be the first to take the initiative.
-Starting a group is as easy as finding an online platform where you can reach out to your audience and get people interested.
+Starting a group is as easy as finding an online platform to reach your audience and get people interested.
 If you are looking for a more traditional way to do it, you can print flyers and find spots in your area where you can get the word out.
 You can also reach out to the people you currently know to get the group started.
 Remember, when there is a lack of something, there is an opportunity to create it for others.

 Improving Your Social Skills